Nurhidayat

-Nurhidayat Haji Haris (born 5 April 1999) is an Indonesian professional footballer who plays as a defender for Liga 1 club PSBS Biak.
+Nurhidayat Haji Haris (born 5 April 1999) is an Indonesian professional footballer who plays as a defender for Championship club Persiku Kudus.

 Club career

 PSM Makassar

 Nurhidayat in 2017 started his professional career at his hometown club PSM Makassar and played in the 2017 Liga 1 competition.
 At the end of the season, he moved to the 2017 Liga 1 champion Bhayangkara.
 He returned to PSM in early 2021.

 Bhayangkara

 In 2018, Nurhidayat signed a two-season contract with Liga 1 club Bhayangkara.
 Nurhidayat debuted for this police-supported team on 23 March 2018 in the first match of the 2018 Liga 1 season.
 He was a regular for the club in the two seasons he was there, appearing in 29 matches.

 Return to PSM Makassar

 In early 2021, Nurhidayat returned to hometown club PSM Makassar. on his second spell with the club, he didn't make a single appearance. subsequently he moved to Liga 2 side PSG Pati.